Nevada residency for nomads: benefits and requirements

 • Simplified domicile establishment process, including driver's license and vehicle registration.

-• Broad range of health insurance options due to a large market, providing varied ACA-compliant plans.
+• A broad range of health insurance options due to a large market, providing varied ACA-compliant plans.

 • Geographical proximity to international airports offers better connectivity for global nomads, especially those who frequent Europe.